 How to Fix iOS 10.3.3 Beta AirPod Problems

 If your AirPods won’t connect or if only one AirPod connects to your device, we’ve found a potential fix for you.

 Take both AirPods out, put both of them in the case, close the case, wait 5-10 seconds, and then take them out slowly with the case next to phone.
 This has fixed our connection issues.

-If you can’t fix your iOS 10.3.2 beta problem, you can always downgrade to the official version of iOS 10.
-As of right now, the official version is iOS 10.3.1.
+If you can’t fix your iOS 10.3.3 beta problem, you can always downgrade to the official version of iOS 10.
+As of right now, you can downgrade to iOS 10.3.2 or iOS 10.3.1.
 You can’t downgrade to anything older than iOS 10.3.1.